orafandina/dimensionality-reduction/README.md

 ## Jupyter notebook for a quck interaction with the code

-The notebook version of the code, with step by step instructions is in `embedding.ipynb`.
+The notebook `examples.ipynb` contains multiple examples of applying and comparing our algorithm with various popular embedding methods.